Codecademy/docs/content/kotlin/concepts/datetime/terms/todayIn/todayIn.md

 ---
 Title: '.todayIn()' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
-Description: 'Returns the current date without time-of-day at the given time zone.' # Required; ideally under 150 characters and starts with a present-tense verb (used in search engine results and content previews)
+Description: 'Passing a specific time zone as an argument and calling this method on an instant value of Clock will return the current date without time.' # Required; ideally under 150 characters and starts with a present-tense verb (used in search engine results and content previews)
 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
   - 'Computer Science'
   - 'Code Foundations'